chenye/so-simple-theme/_posts/blog/2015-09-06-customize-jekyll-so-simple-theme-category-name.md

 ---
 layout: post
-title: "Modify Category Names in Jekyll So-Simple Theme"
+title: "Customize Category Names in Jekyll So-Simple Theme"
 modified:
 categories: blog
 excerpt: "Let's start simple in the first blog post by discussing an interesting step in customizing the Jekyll so-simple theme for this website."